AntonelliLab/araca-project/index.md

 One of the first initiatives is participation in the Project [LIFEPLAN](https://www2.helsinki.fi/en/projects/lifeplan) – A Planetary Inventory of Life, which is probably the most ambitious, globally distributed and systematically collected data set to date on a broad range of taxonomical groups.
 Additional projects are being developed by our team and we are also open to new proposals and expressions of interest to collaborate.

+Are you interested in contributing to this initiative financially or scientifically?
+Please get in touch!
+See contact details [here](https://www.araca-project.org/about/).

 It is early days for this project (which began in January 2022) and we will further develop this homepage and its contents over time.

 Alex & Anna Antonelli